agiewinata/Wads-Final/README.md

 ### Security Work
 * Implemented event ownerships validation
-* Preveting other users from accessing or modifying events owned by other users
+* Preventing other users from accessing or modifying events owned by other users
 * Validation for event API using Zod schema
 * Input Sanitization for event creation